Separation of isotopes by laser excitation: History

+Between 2011 and 2012, GLE applied for and received a permit to build a commercial enrichment plant at Wilmington.
+The plant would enrich uranium to 8% 235U, the upper end of low-enriched uranium.

 In 2014, both GLE and Silex Systems restructured, with Silex halving its workforce.
-In 2016 GEH withdrew from GLE, writing-off their investment.
+In 2016 GEH withdrew from GLE, writing off their investment.

 In 2016, the United States Department of Energy agreed to sell about 300,000 tonnes of depleted uranium hexafluoride to GLE for re-enrichment (from 0.35 to 0.7 % 235U) using the SILEX process over 40 years at a proposed Paducah, Kentucky Laser Enrichment Facility.

 In 2018, Silex Systems abandoned its plans for GLE, intending to repatriate the SILEX technology to Australia.

 In 2021, Silex Systems took majority ownership (51%) of GLE, with Cameco (49%) as minority owner.
-The path to market for the venture is underpinned by an agreement between GLE and the US Department of Energy under which DOE uranium tailings will be made available for the proposed Paducah Laser Enrichment project.
-Silex's technology will be used to produce natural grade uranium from the tailings.
-GLE intends now (from 2022) to focus on re-enrichment in Paducah.
-It is on the site, where the last diffusion plant for uranium enrichment worked until 2013.
-It left behind several hundred thousand tons of depleted UF6.
+Under an agreement between GLE and the US Department of Energy, GLE will re-enrich to natural levels several hundred kilotons of depleted uranium tailings from the last enrichment plant to use gaseous diffusion.
+That plant operated in Paducah until 2013, and GLE plans to build their new plant on the same spot.